huaweicloud/terraform-provider-huaweicloud/website/docs/r/networking_secgroup_v2.html.markdown

 ## Default Security Group Rules

-In most cases, OpenStack will create some egress security group rules for each new security group.
+In most cases, HuaweiCloud will create some egress security group rules for each new security group.
 These security group rules will not be managed by Terraform, so if you prefer to have *all* aspects of your infrastructure managed by Terraform, set `delete_default_rules` to `true` and then create